vseryakov/backendjs/README.md

 the application is structured.

 ## Modules

-*By default no system modules are loaded, it must be configured by the `-preload-modules` config parameter to preload modules from the backendjs/modules/.*

 Another way to add functionality to the backend is via external modules specific to the backend, these modules are loaded on startup from the backend home subdirectory `modules/`.
 The format is the same as for regular Node.js modules and only top level .js files are loaded on the backend startup.